Garimto

-He is one of only seven players to win the Ongamenet Starleague (OSL) twice.
-Garimto and was nicknamed "The Zealot", and was notable for succeeding even during Boxer's height of dominance when many Protoss players struggled.
+He is one of the only seven players to win the Ongamenet Starleague (OSL) twice.
+Garimto was nicknamed "The Zealot", and was notable for succeeding even during Boxer's height of dominance when many Protoss players struggled.
 He also innovated heavily with Protoss build-orders, making frequent use of "hidden" tech buildings and other tricks.
-Garimto had to quit professional StarCraft in order to do his Korean military service, but now regularly acts as a commentator for games.
+Garimto had to quit professional StarCraft in order to do his Korean military service.
+He regularly acted as a commentator for games since.
 In his commentary he is known for criticizing current Protoss players for playing sloppily and hence not achieving the potential of the race.
 Garimto completed his military service in the Republic of Korea Army on December 21, 2006, and rejoined the e-sports competition as part of KTF, but retired from professional gaming after playing only one game, a loss to Free during the 2nd half of Shinhan Proleague 2007.
 He briefly returned to professional gaming in January 2007 after joining KTF MagicNs.